jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 https://example.net/rdap/rpki1/aspa/65536
 ```

-In the "links" array of an ASPA object, the context URI ("value" member) of each link should be the lookup URL by
+In the "links" array of an ASPA object, the context URI ("value" member) of each link should be the lookup URL by its
-handle, and if that's not available, then the lookup URL by autonomous system number.
+handle, and if that's not available, then the lookup URL by its autonomous system number.

 ## Search